ganeshutah/Jove/README.md

 (which will be kept updated) and also in [THIS SECTION](#installing-jupyter-and-jove) (which may become obsolete; hopefully not)

-We have also kept a PDF of these instructions in Jove_Installation.pdf
+We have also kept a PDF of these instructions in Jupyter\_Notebook\_Installation.pdf.

 # CONTENTS